langheran/ChromeSpecialPage/README.md

 Registers the URI Scheme **chrome:** for any chrome special page, e.g., `chrome://extensions` or `chrome://history/?q=term`.

-This allow to make a windows shortcut to find in chrome history o to open chrome extensions.
+Thereby, it allows you to make a windows shortcut to find in chrome history o to open chrome extensions.